gravattj/spambayes3/README.md

 Found here:  README-INSTALL.txt

 # NOTES
-Most (if not all) of the ui stuff has been removed
+* Most (if not all) of the ui stuff has been removed
+* Most (if not all) of the proxy stuff has been removed

 ---
 ---